krake747/hangar-747/apps/buenowind/bw-docs/docs/core/standalone-core.md

 ### Clean and manageable

 We only need to call `provideCore()` in the `app.config.ts` file, making the setup very clean and easy to manage.
-You avoid putting setup logic all over the place and ensure that things are initialized in the right order.
+We avoid putting setup logic all over the place and ensure that things are initialized in the right order.